Monsin93/PDL1_KNIME_QSAR/README.md

 1. Requires KNIME Analytics Platform v5.2.1 (or later) with the RDKit KNIME extension installed.
-2. The input node reads the dataset via a path relative to the workflow; keep `data/Data_CHEMBL15504.csv` in place and the workflow will locate it automatically — no local path editing is required.
+2. The input node reads the raw dataset
+   (`1.
+ChEMBLdatasetretrivedfromdatabase.csv`) via a path relative to the workflow; keep the file in place and the workflow will locate it automatically.
 3. Reset and execute the workflow to reproduce the train/test/external-validation splits and the Random Forest model.